-In this article, we’ll take a closer look at some of the most interesting baseball facts that have shaped the sport into the game we know and love today.
+In this article, we’ll explore some of the most interesting aspects of baseball that have shaped it into the game we love.

 - Jackie Robinson broke the color barrier in Major League Baseball in 1947, becoming the first African American player in the modern era.